 Vivian Liberto comes off as a tragic and romantic stiff-upper-lip figure who endured repeated humiliations, such as Cash’s El Paso pills arrest, which led to the whole “Johnny Cash is married to a Negress” headlines throughout the racist South thanks to her “exotic” dark looks.
 It’s just that she took these blows less stoically than her public silence would have had us believe.
 Her daughters worried about her health and her sanity even though they were too young to process what they were living through with her back then.

-“Vivian” makes for a fascinating account of the psychological scars of a divorce, born mainly by their reserved, internalizing mother but rippling through to the daughters.
+“Vivian” makes for a fascinating account of the psychological scars of a divorce, borne mainly by their reserved, internalizing mother but rippling through to the daughters.

 And boy, do we see June Carter Cash in a different light — from family friend to betrayer, to mouthy talk show guest joke-complaining about “how tired” raising “our kids” made her — even those that weren’t hers and she didn’t raise.

 Roseanne, the eldest sister, is 65 now.
 There’s little trace of bitterness or even edge in her voice, no sense that old scores are being settled, with Nashville lore and Country Music History of that Carter and Cash “epic love story” being rewritten.
 But man, you can see the satisfaction in Roseanne’s eyes as she and her sisters finally get the chance to give their mother the voice and the platform she lacked over all those decades.

 Cast: Roseanne Cash, Kathy Cash, Cindy Cash, Tara Cash.

 Credits: Directed by Matt Riddlehoover.
 A Film Collaborative release